Consensys/secureum-diligence-bootcamp/day1/example1_token_transfer/README.md

 ```

 This is the same as the instrumentation command above, only with `--arm`
 replaced with `--disarm`.
-At this point we are done with the exercise.
+At this point we are done with the example.